 And why are benchmarks important?
 Because they determine compensation.
 Last year, there was an uproar over the hefty payouts for PSP's senior executives.
-And this year isn't much different (click on image below from page 65 of the 2014 Annual report):But enough ranting about PSP's tricky balancing act, I've covered that topic ad nauseum and think the Auditor General of Canada really dropped the ball in its 2011 Special Examination which was nothing more than a sham, basically rubber stamping the findings of PSP's financial auditor, Deloitte.
+And this year isn't much different (click on image below from page 65 of the 2014 Annual report):But enough ranting about PSP's tricky balancing act, I've covered that topic ad nauseum and think the Auditor General of Canada really dropped the ball in its 2011 Special Examination which was nothing more than a rubber-stamping the findings of PSP's financial auditor, Deloitte.

 As you can see, PSP's senior executives all saw a reduction in total compensation (new rules were put in place to curb excessive comp) but they still made off like bandits, collecting millions in total compensation.
 Once again, Mr. Fyfe made the most, $4.2 million in FY 2014 and a whopping total of close to $13 million over the last three fiscal years.